What is an Inductive Sensor?

 (e), (f) Variable-section differential transformer

-The structure of the differential transformer consists of an iron core, armature, and coil.
-Its structure has many forms, but its principle of operation is basically the same.
+The differential transformer structure consists of a core, armature, and coils.
+While it has many structural forms, the operating principle remains fundamentally the same.

-There is a primary coil 1 and a secondary coil 2 in the upper and lower iron cores of the differential transformer.
-The upper and lower primary coils are connected in series with an ac excitation voltage, and the two secondary coils are connected in series according to the potential.
+The differential transformer contains one primary coil and two secondary coils in the upper and lower cores.
+The primary coils are connected in series with an AC excitation voltage, and the two secondary coils are connected in series opposition (reverse polarity connection).

 Schematic diagram of three-stage solenoid differential transformer